Mitek-Systems/MiSnap-iOS/Docs/Guides/MiSnapNFC/integration_guide.md

 :warning: MiSnapNFC 5.x has breaking API changes therefore to migrate from 1.x series, remove all old MiSnap references from your project.

+[MiSnapNFCSampleApp](../../../Examples/Apps/MiSnapNFC/MiSnapNFCSampleApp) was created by following steps below.
+Please refer to this project as a working example.

 ## 1. Obtain the SDK(s)
 MiSnapNFC 5.x is distributed through CocoaPods and Swift Package Manager.
 For detailed installation instructions refer to:
 * [CocoaPods installation guide](https://guides.cocoapods.org/using/using-cocoapods.html)